Diary/notebook of Herbert Stanley Geldard - Part 3

 & was lined by all the inhabitants

-of FUSAN while our resting place
+of FUSAN while one resting place

-was in a school ground where
+was a school Ground where

 hundreds of children gazed at Europeans